 Valerie King heads into her sixth season as an assistant coach with The University of New Mexico women’s basketball program.
 Prior to coming to New Mexico, King spent six seasons as current UNM head coach Mike Bradbury’s assistant coach at Wright State.
 Additionally, King was on his staff during his three-year tenure at Morehead State.

-In her time at UNM, King has helped the Lobos to a 94-55 (.631) record over the past five seasons.
-In two of those four campaigns, the Lobos have eclipsed the 20-win mark and totaled 49 victories over that time and in three of the last four seasons have made the postseason.
-The consecutive 20-plus win seasons with King on staff are the first for the program since the 2007-08 – 2008-09 seasons.
+In her time at UNM, King has helped the Lobos to a 120-65 (.649) record over the past six seasons.
+In three of those campaigns, the Lobos have eclipsed the 20-win mark and in four of the last five seasons have made the postseason.
+The consecutive 20-plus win seasons in 2017-18 and 2918-19 with King on staff are the first for the program since the 2007-08 – 2008-09 seasons.

-In the most recent campaign, King was instrumental in UNM’s Mountain West regular season championship, the first outright in program history and the first regular season title since the 2004-05 season.
+In the 2020-21 campaign, King was instrumental in UNM’s Mountain West regular season championship, the first outright in program history and the first regular season title since the 2004-05 season.